M66B/FairEmail/FAQ.md

 The price of FairEmail is too low, lower than that of most similar apps, and there are [too many fees and taxes](#user-content-faq19), Google alone already takes 30 %, to justify making FairEmail available in the [Google Play Family Library](https://support.google.com/googleone/answer/7007852).
+Note that Google promotes the Family libray, but lets developers pay for it and doesn't contribute anything.

 <br />